kvcmarshall6/qeco/README.md

 ## Quantum-enhanced Markov chain Monte Carlo for combinatorial optimization

 This repo accompanies the publication `Quantum-enhanced Markov chain Monte Carlo (QeMCMC) for combinatorial optimization`.
-We include all necessary code to replicate the `117` node Maximum Independent Set (MIS) results.
+We include all necessary code to replicate the `117` node Maximum Independent Set (MIS) results, which finds the MIS for the graph consisting of a fully connected component of `110` nodes and `7` isolated nodes.
+We also include the `110` node variant of the same problem, for those interested in the filtered graph with isolated nodes removed.

 ### Description